-This region of Italy is famous for its beautiful villages, rolling hills, and vineyard after vineyard.
+This region of Italy is famous for its beautiful villages, rolling hills and vineyards.
 The most famous city in Tuscany is, of course, Florence!

 Florence is teeming with history, art, and architecture.
 Many of the great Renaissance artists you know and love spent some time in Florence.

 When researching Florence you might stumble across the Firenzecard.
-This card covers the entry costs (and offers fast track tickets) for many of Florence’s museums and galleries.
+This card covers the entry costs (and offers fast track tickets) for many of the city’s museums and galleries.
 Even so, you may want to pass on it.

 We say this because visiting enough museums and galleries to make the price of the card worth it will burn you out.
 The thing about art (and a majority of Florence’s attractions revolve around art) is that you need to appreciate it, which takes time and a lot of brainpower.
 If you see multiple museums in one day then you’ll likely be a zombie by the end of it.

-There’s also so much more to see in Tuscany than Florence, which is why we recommend spending 3 days in Florence and the rest of your time amongst the smaller Tuscan towns like Siena and San Gimignano.
+There’s also so much more to see in Tuscany than just Florence, which is why we recommend spending 3 days in Florence and the rest of your time exploring the smaller Tuscan towns like Siena and San Gimignano.